Personal Injury Attorney Fees, Case Costs, and Referrals – PI

 Can I Afford an Attorney?
 What are Lawyer Fees Going to Cost Me?

 Contingent legal fees do not require upfront payment.
-You don’t pay any attorney fees if you don’t win your case.
+You don’t pay attorney fees if you don’t win your case.
 If you win, you pay a percentage of the recovery.
-With a contingent fee, you can afford good legal representation.
+With a contingent fee, you can afford the best legal representation.

-If and when you win your case, attorney fees are a percentage of the money the attorney recovers for you.
+When a lawyer wins your case, attorney fees are a percentage of the money the attorney recovers for you.
 If you are offered a contingent fee agreement, it will be in writing; read it.
-No matter how much you trust your new lawyer, be sure to carefully read any fee agreement you are given.
+No matter how much you trust your new lawyer, carefully read any fee agreement put in front of you.
 Ask questions.
 Know what the deal is.
 It’s the smart thing to do.

 How do Contingent Fee Agreements Work?

 A contingent fee means you only pay a legal fee if you win.
-And then only out of the money your lawyer recovers for you.
+And then, only out of the money that your lawyer recovers for you.
+No recovery – no fee.

 Why Would a Client Want a Contingent Fee Agreement?

 • Contingent legal fees provide access to justice.
-People who can’t afford or don’t want to pay hourly attorney fees upfront can still get first-rate legal help.
-The contingent legal fee opens the courthouse doors to everyone with a good legal case.
-If you are offered a contingent fee agreement, your lawyers believe they can win your case.
+Persons who can’t afford or don’t want to pay attorney hourly fees upfront can still get first-rate legal help.
+The contingent legal fee opens the courthouse doors to all persons with a good legal case.
+If you are offered a contingent fee agreement, your lawyer believes he can win your case.

-• Injured persons have suffered a loss before they ever hire an attorney.
-Paying lawyers upfront feels like losing twice; nobody wants to do that.
+• Injured persons have suffered a loss before they ever needed an attorney.
+Paying a lawyer up front feels like losing twice.
+Nobody wants to do that.
 Injured persons with a strong case but limited funds need legal help.
 The contingent fee agreement allows that.

 Why Would a Lawyer Agree to a Contingent Fee?

 Dentists don’t do that.
 Doctors don’t do that.
 You’ll never find a doctor who gets paid only if the surgery is successful.
-Why would attorneys agree to get paid only if they win?
+Why would an attorney agree to get paid only if he wins?

 • It provides access to justice.
 Contingent fee agreements allow deserving clients to get a fair legal result without the risk of losing both the case and the fees.

-• Keeping track of time in a case is distracting and a waste of time for lawyers.
+• Keeping track of time in a case is distracting and a waste of time for the lawyer.

-• Contingent agreements motivate lawyers.
+• Contingent agreements motivate the lawyer.
 Everybody loves a winner, and lawyers are no exception.
-They will be motivated to work hard, to work smart, and to get that win.
+They will be motivated to work smart and get that win.

-• Contingent fee agreements encourage lawyers to take only the cases they believe they can win.
+• Contingent fee agreements encourage the lawyer to take only the cases he believes he can win.

 Contingent Fee Agreements Work